Phoenix Drug Crime Attorney

 Keep in mind, a felony conviction doesn’t just end with the completion of prison time and payment of hefty fines.
 A felony conviction can follow someone around for the rest of their life.
 Felonies make it extremely difficult for someone to find gainful employment, quality housing, and education opportunities.
 With the help of an experienced criminal defense attorney like Belén, you can rest easy knowing that she will do everything possible to help you get the best possible outcome for your individual case.

 Can Drug Charges Be Set Aside in Arizona?

 You may have heard of certain crimes being expunged from a record.
 This essentially allows someone can go back to living a normal life after a conviction without carrying the offense around like a scarlet letter on their record forever.
 In Arizona, rather than expunged, prior convictions can be “set aside” in specific circumstances.
-When a court awards a Set Aside, they are declaring that you have served your time, paid your fines, and have no other pending charges.
+When a court awards a Set Aside in Arizona, they are declaring that you have served your time, paid your fines, and have no other pending charges.
 Having a Set Aside can show prospective landlords and employers that you have paid restitution for your offenses.

 However, when it comes to a drug crime case, only marijuana convictions can be expunged from your criminal record in Arizona.

 Why You Need a Phoenix Drug Crime Defense Attorney